Main Website

 Competitor research is as straightforward as it sounds.
 Designers have to specifically study the UI/UX patterns followed by other competitors.

 The main point to remember about competitor research is that it never really ends.
 Designers must always remain updated about other competing apps.
-This helps this stay in touch with new design trends and never let another app offer better experience and interface.
+This helps to stay in touch with new design trends and never let another app offer a better experience and interface.

 Step #2 – Study templates for mobile app design inspiration

 One of the main takeaways from this step is establishing a color scheme.
 Every good app has an established color scheme.
-Facebook for example uses white and blue as its main color scheme.
-Netflix goes with black and red.
+Facebook for example uses white and blue as its main color scheme, while Netflix goes with black and red.

 The color scheme of an app speaks to its overall personality and perception.
 The right design inspiration can help professionals find the right color scheme for a given app.

-Step #3 – Work with developers to create and optimize wireframe layout
+Step #3 – Work with developers to create and optimize the wireframe layout

 After establishing a color scheme, the next step is working on a wireframe layout.
 It is important for designers to work with developers to create the best possible layout.